History

 steve.hanon@gmail.com

-Stephen Hanon is a map and history enthusiast with cartographic interests spanning the Age of Discovery, maps of Spain (where he lived for five years), Colonial America, early New York City, and St. Louis and the history of westward expansion.
-He is President of the New York Map Society and a member of the executive committee of IMCoS, the International Map Collectors’ Society in London.
-Steve is also a member of the Philip Lee Phillips Society at the Library of Congress and other cartographic organizations.
-In 2023, he was named a Fellow of the Royal Geographical Society in London.
-Professionally, he has worked in finance, strategy, and operations across the fashion, media, education, and financial services sectors and now focuses on strategic advisory work.
-He also serves on the boards of The ALS Association and Delivering Good, Inc. More about his collecting and research can be found at www.hanonmaps.com
+Stephen Hanon is a collector and student of historical cartography whose interests include the Age of Discovery, Spanish mapping (informed by the five years he lived in Spain), Colonial America, early New York City, and the cartographic record of St. Louis and westward expansion.
+His work as a collector reflects a sustained engagement with the historical, geographic, and cultural contexts in which maps were produced.
+He served as President of the New York Map Society from 2016 to 2025 and is a member of the Executive Committee of the International Map Collectors’ Society (IMCoS) in London.
+He is also a member of the Philip Lee Phillips Society at the Library of Congress and other cartographic organizations.
+In 2023, he was elected a Fellow of the Royal Geographical Society.
+Professionally trained in finance, strategy, and operations, Steve has held senior leadership roles across the fashion, media, education, and financial services sectors.
+He now devotes greater time to collecting, research, and institutional service, while continuing selective strategic advisory and board work.
+He serves on the Board of Trustees of The ALS Association and on the Board of Directors of Delivering Good, Inc. More information about his collecting and research may be found at www.hanonmaps.com.